 Cerulean is a tiny town located in the state of Kentucky.
 With a population of 303 people and just one neighborhood, Cerulean is the 356th largest community in Kentucky.
 There's nothing like the smell of a brand new house, and in Cerulean, you'll find that a large proportion of houses were recently built.
 New growth in residential real estate is an indication that people are choosing to move to Cerulean, and putting down their money on brand new construction.
 Cerulean’s real estate is, on average, some of the newest in the nation.
 Cerulean does seem to be experiencing an influx of affluent people, because the median household income is $72,778.00.

-Because occupations involving physical labor dominate the local economy, Cerulean is generally considered to be a blue-collar town.
-44.39% of the Cerulean workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+When you are in Cerulean, you'll notice that it is more blue-collar than most other communities in America.
+44.39% of Cerulean’s employed work in blue-collar jobs, while America averages only 27.7% that do.
 Overall, Cerulean is a town of transportation and shipping workers, sales and office workers, and service providers.
 There are especially a lot of people living in Cerulean who work in office and administrative support (21.96%), management occupations (14.49%), and food service (13.55%).

-Telecommuters are a relatively large percentage of the workforce: 20.09% of people work from home.
-While this number may seem small overall, as a fraction of the total workforce it is high relative to the nation.
+One interesting thing about the economy is that relatively large numbers of people worked from their home: 20.09% of the workforce.
+While this number may seem small overall, as a fraction of the total workforce this is high compared to the rest of the county.
 These workers are often telecommuters who work in knowledge-based, white-collar professions.
 For example, Silicon Valley has large numbers of people who telecommute.
 Other at-home workers may be self-employed people who operate small businesses out of their homes.

 One downside of living in Cerulean, however, is that residents on average have to contend with a long commute, spending on average 35.31 minutes every day commuting to work.